mustafaquraish/A48S20/W13/index.md

 We have solved this problem in a non-recursive way multiple times before.
 There are multiple ways we can solve it using recursion too.
 Sometimes using a helper can be useful, specially if you need to add more parameters to a function.

+### Exercise:

+Implement the larger function using loops, once you find a working solution, implement it using recursion.

 ```c
 #include <stdio.h>